oracle/crossplane-provider-oci/docs/migration_quickstart.md

 - Always **verify naming conventions** before migration.
 - **Test in a non-production environment** before making changes in production.

+### Approaches to Avoid

+**Do not change sub provider metadata names during migration.**
+If you change sub provider metadata names (for example, from `oracle-samples-provider-oci-objectstorage` to `oracle-provider-oci-objectstorage`), existing managed objects will no longer be tracked, and you may orphan resources in Oracle Cloud.

 ## Migration Scenarios

  > ### Important: